10 Types of Data Analytics Charts + Data Visualization Examples

 Bar chart example

-An example of a bar chat use case could be to showcase your product’s daily usage and compare the popularity of your main features—understanding the percentage of users who are engaging with your product.
+An example of a bar chat use case could be to compare the percentage of users who are interacting with your main features so you can compare their popularity.

 Types of column charts